 Credit cards are important to consumers in today’s economy.
 They’re a convenient way of paying for both in-store and online purchases, and they generally carry great fraud protection.
 A well-managed credit card is a fantastic way to raise a credit score, which is vital to a consumer’s long-term financial health.

 But managing more than one credit card every month can get confusing.
-You can use a credit card tracking app to keep up with monthly payments and track spending.
+You can use a tracking app to keep up with monthly payments and manage credit card spending.
 Credit card tracker apps vary with their functions.
 Some monitor payment dates to keep a user on time with their bills, while others focus more on rewards.

 The best apps, however, will not require much of a user’s time.
 They should be quick, convenient, and useful.
 There are many free apps that can deliver the services you want.
 Below are some of the top apps to help you manage your credit cards on one platform.